Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 ==========================
 When using PackedSequence, do 2 things:

-1. Return either a padded tensor in DataSet or a list of variable length tensors in the DataLoader collate_fn (example shows the list implementation).
+1. Return either a padded tensor in dataset or a list of variable length tensors in the DataLoader collate_fn (example shows the list implementation).
 2. Pack the sequence in forward or training and validation steps depending on use case.

 .. testcode::